Craftycoolgamer/canvassing-platform/README.md

 ### Adding Businesses

 1. Go to the Business List or Map tab
-2. Tap the "+" button
+2. Tap the "+" button or tap the map (if you have pin management permissions)
 3. Fill in business details:
    - Name (required)
    - Address (required)
    - Phone, email, website (optional)
-   - Select company
+   - Company (auto-assigned for non-admin users)
    - Choose status
    - Add notes
 4. Save the business